📁 Base Options¶

 # generated by datamodel-codegen:

-# filename: pet_simple.json
+# filename: person.json

 from __future__ import annotations